hedigardi/digitalsignatureapp/README.md

 ## Features

--Upload and sign PDF documents.
+- Upload and sign PDF documents.
--Authenticate using a Web3 wallet.
+- Authenticate using a Web3 wallet.
--Store documents on IPFS via Pinata.
+- Store documents on IPFS via Pinata.
--Generate a verification link for easy signature verification.
+- Generate a verification link for easy signature verification.